iampava/imagemin-webp-webpack-plugin/README.md

 **Webpack** plugin which converts images to the [WebP](https://developers.google.com/speed/webp/) format while also keeping the original files.
 Built for **webpack 4** but should work in previous versions as well.

-It uses [imagemin](https://www.npmjs.com/package/imagemin) and [imagemin-webp](https://www.npmjs.com/package/imagemin-webp) under the hood.
+It uses [imagemin](https://www.npmjs.com/package/imagemin), [imagemin-webp](https://www.npmjs.com/package/imagemin-webp) and [imagemin-gif2webp](https://www.npmjs.com/package/imagemin-gif2webp) under the hood.

 ## Motivation

 Although WebP images are not currently supported in all browsers, they are at least 25% smaller than PNG's or JPEG's.
 So, certain users can get a much better experience.
+WebP also supports Gif-like functionality so this plugin also works for GIF images.

 Check the support tables on [Can I use](https://caniuse.com/#feat=webp)